 Food in the Spanish northern coast

-Not such a large stretch of coast but very different cooking styles, Galicia, Asturias, Cantabria and the Basque Country have much to offer, from simple country recipes to the sophisticated dishes from the new cuisine in the Basque Country, for many, the cradle for modern Spanish cuisine.
+Galicia, Asturias, Cantabria and the Basque Country have much to offer, from simple country recipes to the sophisticated dishes from the new cuisine in the Basque Country, for many, the cradle for modern Spanish cuisine.

 Basque Country

 Basque people have always been passionate about food.
 There is an old tradition of gastronomic clubs, only for men until recently.
-It is no surprise the Basque country has been the engine to pull the Sanish nueva cocina ahead, and they continue to innovate at breakneck speed.
+It is no surprise the Basque country has been the engine to pull the Spanish nueva cocina ahead, and they continue to innovate at breakneck speed.

 Classic Basque dishes tend to be simple and satisfying, usually including the highest-quality cod, perfect fish and shellfish, wild mushrooms, and the crispest vegetables, befitting their past as fishermen, shepherds and farmers.